Kunstmaan/hyperledger-fabric-client-utils/README.md

 1. Make sure you have installed Docker and Python
 2. Make sure you have added the path of the repo to the Docker file sharing preferences
 3. Run `npm install`
-3. Run `npm start-dev-network` and wait for all chaincode to be instantiated
+3. Run `npm run start-dev-network` and wait for all chaincode to be instantiated
-4. Open a new terminal and run `npm test`
+4. Open a new terminal and run `npm test` (to run in watch mode use `npm run test-watch`)